Should you own an ereader?

 You can also use their X-Ray tool to find the different contexts in which the words are used.
 To a language learner like me, this is gold!

-On some good ebook reading devices like the Kobo Aura One for example, there are as many as 24 font sizes – you will certainly find one that is pleasant to your eyes and prevents eye strain, headache, and bad postures!
+On some good ebook reading devices like the Kobo Aura One, for example, there are as many as 24 font sizes – you will certainly find one that is pleasant to your eyes and prevents eye strain, headache, and bad postures!

 For example, you can borrow books from your friends on the Nook for 14 days.
-While using Kindle, you can even share the book to read at the same time as your book partner.
+While using Kindle Unlimited, you can share the book to read at the same time as your book partner.

-I knew that there are more languages on this planet than just English, but I never really understood the underlying problems with it.
+I knew that there are more languages on this planet than just English.
+But I never really understood the underlying problems with it.
 Until I lived in Taiwan for a while, where English books are not that easily available.

-It was so hard to get newly released, and even old English books, unless they’re in the top list of The New York Time’s best sellers).
+It was so hard to get newly released, and even old English books (unless they’re in the top list of The New York Time’s best sellers).

-An average book has several hundreds of pages.
+An average book has several hundreds of paper pages.
 If you’re a casual reader and read an average one book per month on an ebook reader, you will save thousands of sheets of paper in a year.

 The thing about electronic devices is that they need energy to run, which if you have an iPhone can be quite annoying as most need to be charged every day or two.